srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

     If node is installed, ensure that the version displayed is 10+.
 If not, [download and install node.js](https://nodejs.org/en/#home-downloadhead).

-1. Open a browser and navigate to [Azure Digital Twins (ADT) explorer](https://docs.microsoft.com/samples/azure-samples/digital-twins-explorer/digital-twins-explorer/).
+1. To download the ADT Explorer source code, open a browser and click the following link [Azure Digital Twins (ADT) explorer Release zip](https://github.com/Azure-Samples/digital-twins-explorer/releases/download/235622/Azure_Digital_Twins__ADT__explorer.zip).

-1. To download the application, click **Download ZIP**.

     The browser will download the **Azure_Digital_Twins__ADT__explorer.zip** file.